Endey132/Shelby-County/README.md

 ----- TODO -----

--Smooth terrain around river

 -Detail map; firehydrants on sidewalks, power lines, mailboxes & dumpsters infront of houses, appropriate traffic signs in rural intersections, traffic lights

--Add more minerals

--Spawns for rocks on river

--Bush foraging for string fiber, and berries
+-Bush foraging for berries

--Models for raw minerals, mineral concentrate, raw metal (Vanilla scrap), refined metal
+-Add input items used in manufacturing

 -Add mineral deposits to quarries

+-Finish Die Casting Machine texture

 -Find way to prevent player names from showing on death screen, while looking at a player, and prevent voice icons from showing in player list

 -"Vehicle Deployment Kit" backpack, is the only way to have vehicle assemblies in your inventory for deployment (Assemblies would need a big, flat terrain in order to be deployed, and would have a 30-45 second deployment period)

+-Add opium poppies :]

+-Crafting progress UIs

 ----- Mineral Processing -----